johann-DP/CRM/README.md

 ```

 Make sure the dependencies listed in `requirements.txt` are installed.
 The
 package `umap-learn` is required for the UMAP functionality.
+The `phate`
+package is optional and only needed when enabling the PHATE method in the
+configuration.

 ### UMAP warnings